tomcam/go-ubuntu1804-do/docs/README.md

 sudo ufw allow proto tcp from any to any port 80,443
 ````

-Learn more about UFW at [UFW Essentials: Common Firewall Rules and Commands](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands)
+Learn more about UFW at [UFW Essentials: Common Firewall Rules and Commands](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) and [How To Set Up a Firewall with UFW on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-14-04)

 ### Turn on the firewall